Neutering my dog – what does this mean?

 There are very few situations in which not neutering is the better option.
 However, if you have specific reasons for waiting or not neutering at all then discuss this with your vet.
 They may be able to suggests alternative, or put your mind at rest about the procedure.

 How much does it cost to get my dog neutered at The Vet?

-Please contact your local clinic directly to book your dog in to be neutered.
+Please contact your local centre directly to book your dog in to be neutered.